fliegerkappe/cst/readme.md

 What do all those CCI numbers mean?

 In each of the reports, all of the tests refer to one or more CCIs that refer to a specific requirement.
-To see what those requirements are, you can either open the stig text file associated with a particular test and search for a specific test, or you can run the "getcci.sh" script located in the /cst/files directory, and pass it the associated stig text file.
+To see what those requirements are, you can either open the stig text file associated with a particular test and search for a specific CCI, or you can run the "getcci.sh" script located in the /cst/files directory, and pass it the associated stig text file.
 Starting from the /cst directory;

 # cd files
 # ./getcci.sh stig/RHEL-9-v2-r5-IA3.txt